 Fairfield Private Hotel: 1960s-1990s

 The building was altered to suit its new status and the wooden staircase was replaced with a more contemporary design of the time.
-However on the top floor there was still a full length billiard table which was a throwback from decades earlier.
+However, on the top floor there was still a full length billiard table which was a throwback from decades earlier.
 For the first time in its history the doors of Fairfield were thrown open to the public and many local residents have fond memories of staying there or dining there over its 30 year period as a hotel.

 After the closure of the Hotel in the late 1990s the building was used as office space by Carelink Ltd. Today, as is often the case with many large former domestic properties, Fairfield is a private day nursery for young children.
-The airy, spacious rooms which were once the backdrop of 21st birthday parties or large ornate drawing rooms are now ideal recreational spaces for small children.
+The airy, spacious rooms which were once the backdrop of 21st birthday parties or ornate Victorian drawing rooms are now ideal recreational spaces for small children.
 The use of Fairfield as a nursery creates a 21st century use for this historic building and allows it to continue to play an important role in the life of local people.

 - John Lunn, Leigh: The Historical Past of a Lancashire Borough, (Leigh: Borough Council, 1958)